Grażyna Bacewicz: Life

 During World War II, Bacewicz moved to Warsaw, where she continued to compose and perform in secretive underground concerts, which is where she premiered her Suite for Two Violins.
 Following the Warsaw uprising, Bacewicz and her family escaped the destroyed city and temporarily settled in Lublin.

 After the war, she took up a position as a professor at the State Conservatoire of Music in Łódź.
 “Bacewicz’s reputation grew during the post-war era, despite the general censorship resulting from political realisation of socialist cultural reforms”.
-Despite the ideological control of arts, Bacewicz continued composing from 1945 to 1955, even though it was difficult to perform many of them.
+Despite the ideological control of the arts, Bacewicz continued composing from 1945 to 1955, even though it was difficult to perform many of her compositions.
 With her rising recognition, as well as growing number of awards and commissions, she began to shift her focus towards composition.
 In 1954, she was involved in a car accident, causing her family minor injuries, but breaking Bacewicz's pelvis and some of her ribs, hospitalizing her for an extended period.
 This forced her to consider composition as her only occupation, as she was no longer able to perform.

 In 1956, the first Warsaw Autumn Festival featured three of her compositions, and at each of the Autumn Festivals in subsequent years, her music became a signature of the events.
 Her output became prolific during this time, and was widely acclaimed.
 She continued to compose until her death in 1969 in Warsaw.